GENI-NSF/geni-tools/README-omni.txt

              %s-renew-%a.json -u urn:publicid:IDN+myam+sliver+1 renew \
              myslice 20120909
 }}}

+This command will renew your resources at each aggregate up to the specified time.
+This time must be less than or equal to the time available to the slice (see `print_slice_expiration` and `renewslice`).
+Times are in UTC or supply an explicit timezone, and should be quoted if they contain spaces or forward slashes.

 Slice name could be a full URN, but is usually just the slice name portion.
 Note that PLC Web UI lists slices as <site name>_<slice name>